Free Personal SSH Key Security

 Our Mobile Key Agent is a solution that enables users to securely store SSH keys on their mobile phones.
 Keys stored on a mobile device can be used for authentication in conjunction with our Desktop Agent, a direct replacement for ssh-agent which is available for all major platforms.
 When a key is used for authentication the user is prompted to authorize the operation on the device to complete the operation.

-SSH public key authentication provides a strong authentication factor for any organisation to secure access to privileged accounts on vital server resources; however the management of SSH keys has become an increasing burden on the SSH administrator.
+SSH public key authentication provides a strong authentication factor for any organization to secure access to privileged accounts on vital server resources; however, the management of SSH keys has become an increasing burden on the SSH administrator.

 With the Personal Key Agent solution you can reduce the risk of SSH keys getting into the wrong hands by securing them on the user’s phone.
 The keys will then travel with them and are easily accessible from any computer that has been authorized to access them.